szmarczak/cacheable-lookup/README.md

 Type: `string`<br>
 Default: `undefined` (OS-specific)

 The full path to the `hosts` file.
+Set this to `false` to prevent loading entries from the `hosts` file.

 ### Entry object